Student Misconduct Procedure

 Further action

-You have the right to appeal against a decision taken at Summary hearing, or by a Student Misconduct Panel, as long as the appeal is submitted on one of the three grounds set out in the Procedure and within the timescale allowed.
+You have the right to Request a Review (appeal) against a decision taken at Summary hearing, or by a Student Misconduct Panel, as long as the Request for Review is submitted on one of the three grounds set out in the Procedure and within the timescale allowed.
 Third parties cannot challenge decisions made through this Procedure.

-You will need to complete an appeal form and send this via email to studentconduct@salford.ac.uk.
+You will need to complete the relevant form and send this via email to studentconduct@salford.ac.uk.
 The timescale to submit your appeal is 10 working days from the date of the email confirming the outcome of your original hearing.

 There are no further stages in the University Procedure; however, the Office of the Independent Adjudicator (OIA) provides an independent scheme for the review of student complaints.
 Further information can be found on their website.